HOTEL NEW YORK

 the late 70's called CED (Capacitance Electronic Disc) It was the last technology

-in the tradition of Edisons phonograph to read information from a disc
+in the tradition of Edison's phonograph to read information from a disc with a needle.

 individual and eccentric way of playing back the video.

-The machine, 17 Years old, reads scratches on the disc not like crackles on
+17 years old, reads scratches on the disc not like crackles on an audio record

 but chops a scene into fragments less than a 1/4 sec long and re-assembles